aandre6891/databases/music_library/Albums_Model_and_Repository_Class_design.md

-# Artists model and repository class design
+# Albums model and repository class design

 _Copy this recipe template to design and implement Model and Repository classes for a database table._